rhoover/eleventy-json-ld/README.md

 ## Validation

-You can validate the structured data using one of the following tools:
+You can test your structured data as valid JSON using one or all of the following tools:

 - [Google's Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/)
 - [JSON-LD Playground](https://json-ld.org/playground/)